State reaches agreement with feds to allow Medicaid to pay for more services

 In the cases of high-risk moms, recently incarcerated residents and those with substance abuse disorders, she added, "these are some of our most vulnerable residents and this can help to prevent them from falling through the cracks."

-State Sen. Delores G. Kelley, D-Baltimore County, a member of Maryland's Medicaid Advisory Committee, also touted the new agreement.
+State Sen. Delores G. Kelley, a Baltimore County Democrat and member of Maryland's Medicaid Advisory Committee, also touted the new agreement.

 "The renewal of the HealthChoice waiver includes initiatives that target Medicaid beneficiaries who are often exposed to negative health and social conditions, putting them at high risk for poor health outcomes," she said in a statement.
 "The Department's inclusion of limited housing support services and home visiting for pregnant women and children will leverage local expertise and resources, as well as evidence-based practices to build upon programs that address social determinants of health for vulnerable Marylanders."